Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 **1.2 The network setting.**

 Each network has a flag to indicate if user consent is required to use data.
-Network Administrators can control this setting under https://admin.adnuntius.com/admin/network (please see “Consent to Use Personal Data”).
+Network Administrators can enable or disable this flag on the [Network Settings](https://admin.adnuntius.com/admin/network) page in the admin user interface (please see “Consent to Use Personal Data”).

 If the network does NOT require consent, then no further checks are necessary.